-4. Remove the engine oil filler cap and drain bolt to drain the oil from the crankcase.
+Remove the engine oil filler cap, the engine oil drain bolt and its gasket to drain the oil from the crankcase.

-1. Engine oil drain bolt
+- 1. Engine oil drain bolt - Gasket

 Skip steps 5-7 if the oil filter cartridge is not being replaced.